 Title Outcome Action NatSSIPs, LocSSIPs, Emergency Care The audit identified compliance within the emergency team had limited compliance Electronic data capture enabling live status was successful and implemented across the service and demonstrated improvement QIP was initiated that focused on training and awareness.
 Epidural safety in wards Low compliance in adherence to standards Training programme to be initiated and made mandatory Awareness and communication of the standards to be shared Fluid Prescribing in General Surgery Low compliance was noted against the standard Areas for improvement identified for input and output charts and fluid prescription MDFT audit Outcome shows compliance with the standards.
-Audit of Management of Febrile Convulsion to compare current practice with NICE standards udit of Management of Febrile Convulsion to Dompare current practice with NICE standards Moderate to good compliance was noted with low awareness forming the action plan Early onset of neonatal sepsis risk calculator implementation audit Training was identified as needed in surrounding the introduction of the Screening tool Training plan was developed, and introduction has commenced re audit for the improvement on completion of the action plan Assurance of NICE Guidance NG188 Assurance of NICE Guidance NG188 Good Compliance was noted overall Assessing the use of Bronchiolitis pathway during a respiratory surge Documentation around referral was noted to be poor Standardise documentation in A&E to ensure indication for referral is documented.
+Funding agreed ongoing to continue the service following the outcomes of the audit and options appraisal to be sent to ensure consistence in service delivery to maintain outcome for Walsall.
+Audit of Management of Febrile Convulsion to compare current practice with NICE standards Moderate to good compliance was noted with low awareness forming the action plan Awareness was targeted within the team.
+Inclusion of guideline in the induction programme Development of parental information leaflet Early onset of neonatal sepsis risk calculator implementation audit Training was identified as needed in surrounding the introduction of the Screening tool Training plan was developed, and introduction has commenced re audit for the improvement on completion of the action plan Assurance of NICE Guidance NG188 Good Compliance was noted overall The majority of patients received a long term follow up with a clinician.
+Assessing the use of Bronchiolitis pathway during a respiratory surge Documentation around referral was noted to be poor Standardise documentation in A&E to ensure indication for referral is documented.
 Review the criteria for amber risk factors, give clearer advise to staff on how to grade work of breathing